facelessuser/wcmatch/README.md

 > Wildcard Match translates the more simple, path-centric syntax of glob patterns to regular expression for the purpose
 > of iterating and matching file systems.
 >
-> regular expression engines like those in JavaScript, Python, Java, etc. choose compatibility and expressiveness over
+> Regular expression engines like those in JavaScript, Python, Java, etc. choose compatibility and expressiveness over
 > guaranteed performance, accepting the risk of catastrophic backtracking when patterns contain nested quantifiers or
 > overlapping alternations.
 >